Sample In-Person ITAA Meeting Script

 Each member introduces themselves.

-Welcome everyone.
-We ask that members put their phones on silent, and commit to listening to one another.
+At this time, we ask that members turn off their phones or put their phones on silent, and commit to listening to one another.

 Anonymity is an important principle of the ITAA Program.
-Everything that is said here, in the group meeting and member-to-member must be held in confidence.
+Everything that is said here in the group meeting, and member-to-member, must be kept confidential.
 Only in this way can we feel free to say what is in our minds and hearts, for this is how we help one another in ITAA.

-Will all who wish please join me in the Serenity Prayer
+Those who wish may now join me in saying the Serenity Prayer:

 Higher Power, Grant me The Serenity